 This is most important for apartment rentals as the odour could permeate other apartments via the ventilation system; any accidents should be dealt with immediately.

 If you have a dog with a penchant for barking, do your utmost to modify this behaviour before moving into your rental property.
-If you don't think that you are equipped with the necessary skills to train it yourself, look into obedience training classes.
+If you don't think you have the necessary skills to train yourself, look into obedience training classes.

 The main thing to consider when renting with a pet is that consideration is key.
 Be upfront about your intentions; do your best to minimise the chances of your dog or cat becoming a nuisance, and repair accidental damage promptly.
 In this way, you should find that your landlord is happy to give you an excellent reference when you finally move on.

 Circa London is a Lettings Agent in SE1 and the surrounding areas.
 If you plan on renting a property with a pet, our lettings team will be happy to help you find a pet-friendly property.
-Please contact them on firstname.lastname@example.org
+Please get in touch with them on 020 3137 7877.